 The court may … “revoke a term of supervised release, and require the defendant to serve in prison all or part of the term of supervised release authorized by statute for the offense that resulted in such term of supervised release without credit for time previously served on postrelease supervision, if the court, pursuant to the Federal Rules of Criminal Procedure applicable to revocation of probation or supervised release, finds by a preponderance of the evidence that the defendant violated a condition of supervised release, except that a defendant whose term is revoked under this paragraph may not be required to serve on any such revocation more than 5 years in prison if the offense that resulted in the term of supervised release is a class A felony, more than 3 years in prison if such offense is a class B felony, more than 2 years in prison if such offense is a class C or D felony, or more than one year in any other case.”

 If you have been charged with Federal violation of probation or Federal violation of supervised release in San Diego federal court, contact LAWSTACHE™ LAW FIRM.
-Attorneys Anton Vialtsin and Jeremy Delicino have experience protecting those accused of federal and California crimes.
+Attorney Anton Vialtsin has years of experience defending those accused of federal and California crimes.
 Our office is conveniently located in downtown San Diego.
 You can reach our office by calling (619) 357-6677 or by sending an e-mail.

 CJA Panel Attorney – Five Star Reviews – Payment Plans – California State Crimes – San Diego Federal Crimes